williamholm/SStester---Copy/README.md

 tools to access data in different ways

-TestSystem runs through the basic operations of EntityManger, isn't very extensive as i ran into a problem on thursday where i realized c++ has no way to iterate through tuples natively, and the obvious solutions don't really work for most of what i need. (it is apparently coming in 2023 tho)
+TestSystem runs through the basic operations of EntityManger, isn't very extensive as i ran into a problem on thursday where i realized c++ has no way to iterate through tuples natively, and the obvious solutions don't really work for most of what i need. (it is apparently coming in 2023, somewhat fustratingly)